December 29, 2022

 However, I kept freelance writing on the side and have written for numerous publications.
 I’d teach during the day and often do some writing in the evening.
 Over the years I built a nice number of clients that used my work in their publications.
 (These tips will help you find clients hidden in your email inbox.)

 I received my degree in journalism in 1997 and have been working in that capacity in some role since then for the most part.
-There have been some highs and lows, but it’s been a fun career and I really love what I do.
+There have been some highs and lows, but it’s been a fun career and I really love what I do as a freelance gambling writer and poker writer.

 I was teaching English and ESL at a high school and my principal needed someone to take over the journalism and yearbook program.
 He knew about my background and asked me if I’d be interested.
 I loved doing it and think I really found my niche as a teacher.
 (Here’s how to find your freelance writing niche.)